 Downloading your records one by one can be very time-consuming but it is well worth it.
 If you have never downloaded records before you may want to start by creating a system of folders on your computer for storing these records and organizing your downloads as you save them (a main folder called “Family Records” and subfolders inside for each surname works well).
 Then simply choose to save records to these folders as you find them online.
 Some research sites offer a save button for this purpose, in other cases you will need to right-click and select “save as” or use another method for saving media.

 Once you have backups of your records in one main folder you can create a compressed folder (as explained above) for additional back up to a drive or online storage account easily.
+See our recommendations for free or low-cost reliable options here.

 Step 4: Store Your Data Safely